AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 # Low Earth Orbit Satellite Network Topology Design

-This Python package was created by Millicent Riordan for their final third-year project *Designing High-Performance Inter-Satellite Link Topologies for Satellite Megaconstellations* at Durham University.
+This Python package was created by Millicent Riordan for their third-year project *Designing High-Performance Inter-Satellite Link Topologies for Satellite Megaconstellations* at Durham University.

 ## Set-Up